Selected Sculptures

 In 2017 I added the ceramic scull, which houses wrens each year, finally a belt of orange wire was wrapped around his hips for modesty.
 Calvert is proud, and he is a fan favorite for the traditional tap on backside photos with guests.
 In 2019 Calvert got a lady friend, who turns the scene into a fantasy Biblical folly.
 I hope you enjoy both when you come.

-The Narcissus Bridge
+The Narcissus Bridge 36′ x 8′

 In 1998 when I started to travel about the 37 acres of the farm and woods, there was an area that was always too wet to cross, and was calling for a little bridge.
 It started out with a few pallets, then a reclaimed mini garden bridge that barely made it across the middle of the mud.
 The next iteration of the bridge was a typical plank boardwalk whose nails rusted leaving the crossing treacherous at best.
 Hence, it’s original name: The Bridge of Death.

 This location was too important for these failures.
 The crossing led to the ½ mile trail that went deep through the woods all the way to the Grand Marsh View.
 I had to do something better.
 In the fall of 2019 we started to remove the dangerous overhanging dead trees and cut back the native overgrown shrubs.
 Each time we cleaned up the area, ideas raced through my head.
 A Full Moon Bridge like in Japan!
-A rope bridge like over a canyon, a see-saw bridge that rolled over as you crossed….. too much engineering and risk for the traveler.
+A rope bridge like over a canyon, a see-saw bridge that rolled over as you crossed….. in the end, all too much engineering and risk for the traveler.

-I settled on a bridge that would be a False Cantilevered/False Suspension arrangement.
+I settled on a bridge that would be a False Cantilever/False Suspension arrangement.
 Days of mock ups and changes.
 The bridge would have elements of the ones I saw in Nikko, Japan.
 Orange, elegant and strong.
 The suspension pieces suspend nothing.
 The cantilever is magic.
 At the space in the center, you must look down and see if you see your reflection, and decide if you are that beautiful!
 Many visitors have remarked on the visual sensation that happens as the hoops go up and down in your peripheral vision as you cross.

 Through the Tree

-Cedar branches/magic 2015
+Cedar branches/magic | 2015

 While there are many things I could say about this “Sculpture” it really must be experienced.
 A square space, surrounded by found branches from the edge of the marsh, gives a view through this giant Sweetgum tree.
 There is a Spirit that lives in the tree and shows itself as you peer through it.
 But you can only see that from just the right spot in the forest, for spirits are tricky………